DanzCode/nu-shell-book/en/metadata.md

 In using Nu, you may have come across times where you felt like there was something extra going on behind the scenes.
 For example, let's say that you try to open a file that Nu supports only to forget and try to convert again:

 ```
-> open Cargo.toml | from-toml
+> open Cargo.toml | from toml
 error: Expected a string from pipeline
 - shell:1:18
-1 | open Cargo.toml | from-toml
+1 | open Cargo.toml | from toml
   |                   ^^^^^^^^^ requires string input
 - shell:1:5
-1 | open Cargo.toml | from-toml
+1 | open Cargo.toml | from toml
   |      ---------- object originates from here
 ```

-The error message tells us not only that what we gave `from-toml` wasn't a string, but also where the value originally came from.
+The error message tells us not only that what we gave `from toml` wasn't a string, but also where the value originally came from.
 How would it know that?

 Values that flow through a pipeline in Nu often have a set of additional information, or metadata, attached to them.
 These are known as tags, like the tags on an item in a store.
 These tags don't affect the data, but they give Nu a way to improve the experience of working with that data.